Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: Introduction

 and the penalized version, i.e. problem \eqref{eqn:penalized_prob}, by incorporating proximal regularization to more effectively handle the $\ell_1$ norm.
 Convergence results and our implementation details are also discussed.
 Section \ref{sec:num} presents numerical experiments on large datasets that demonstrate the scalability of our proposed algorithms.
+In Section \ref{sec:conclusion}, we summarize our contributions and discuss potential future works.